SWAT-PMP-Master/Backend/README.md

 # PMP-Master || Team SWAT

-_This repository is used as a service through Docker and was implemented with Heroku, the function is to log in and register with Trello api.
-Depends of [Backend](https://github.com/SWAT-PMP-Master/Backend) (main repository)_
+This repository is used as a service through [Travis](https://travis-ci.org/) and was implemented with [Heroku](https://www.heroku.com/), the function is to log in, registe and get boardas informatin with [Trello api using oauth 1.0](https://oauth.net/core/1.0/).

 ## Installation and initialization 🔧